(A) The following definitions apply for the purposes of this rule:

 (2) The sending agency shall respond within fifteen days from the date of receipt of the written notification from the receiving agency.

-(K) Homestudies from other agencies shall be regularly considered for potential adoption matches pursuant to rule 5101:2-48-16 of the Administrative Code, and shall be maintained according to the agency's policy.
+(L) Homestudies received from other agencies shall be regularly considered for potential adoption matches pursuant to rule 5101:2-48-16 of the Administrative Code, and shall be maintained according to the agency's policy.